AnthonyTannous02/DatabaseProject-Rebuilt/README.md

   - CSS 3
   - Javascript (including jQuery and AJAX)

-!important: In order for this website to work properly on your local machine, it is highly recommended that you run the following command in the terminal of your project: ***pip install -r requirements.txt***

 The Website was divided into three sections:
   - home_page (It was used mainly for the home page.
 It included the navbar and footer that were implemented inside base.html and extended using Jinja2 to avoid rewriting all the code again)